newchuyalong/libgdx-learning/3D-Particle-Effects.md

 Run this jar with: `java -jar flame.jar`

 ### Particle Effect Types
-There are 3 different kinds of 3d particle effects:
+There are 3 different kinds of 3D particle effects:
 * Billboards
 * PointSprites
 * ModelInstance
-* TODO: ParticleController??
+* ??TODO: ParticleController??

 **Billboards** are sprites that always face the camera (the Decal class in libgdx is essentially a billboard)